Using PowerShell to Write PowerShell GUIs? You May Be Making a Mistake

 Don't Be Overpowered by PowerShell

 PowerShell rules.
 It’s powerful as heck and can do lots of good things.
 But it is NOT the best choice for everything.
+Just like when you're testing your scripts, not everything has to be a script or automated!

 I’ve told you why trying to write a PowerShell GUI in PowerShell is a bad idea—but since you can make up your own mind, I also showed you how to do two common methods.
 I’d suggest giving Otter a try to see how automated UIs work for you.